 Wyoming has taken a clear and substantive approach to addressing the costs of health insurance in education staff compensation.
-Specifically, the Legislative Model funding includes a dollar amount for health insurance benefits for each eligible employee that is equal to the average amount Wyoming provides for its State employees.
-The implicit signal is the State encourages school districts to provide health insurance support for almost every employee, just as the State does for its employees.
-This dollar amount is provided for every staff position in the Wyoming Funding Model except positions for summer school and extended day, which is a change from past recommendations.
+Specifically, the Legislative Model funding includes a dollar amount for health insurance benefits for each eligible employee.
+That dollar amount equals the average amount Wyoming provides for its State employees.
+The implicit signal is the State encourages school districts to provide health insurance support for every employee, just as the State does for its employees.
+This dollar amount is provided for every staff position in the EB Model except positions for summer school and extended day, which is a change from past recommendations.
+The assumption is that staff providing summer school and extended day services are staff members working during the year and already have health insurance.